 Is your same team going to stay in place to continuously monitor your LMS and training delivery, or will you shrink this team once everyone becomes more comfortable with the software?
 You’ll need to decide things like who can access what within your system, how reports and assignments will be managed, who will take care of general training administrative tasks and decide on overall levels of responsibilities as it pertains to training.

-If you’re just moving from one LMS to another you probably already have this in place, but if you’re moving from classroom training to either a strictly e-Learning method, or to blended learning, these are all things you’ll have to decide leading up to rollout.
+If you’re just moving from one LMS to another you probably already have this in place, but if you’re moving from classroom training to either a strictly e-Learning method, or to blended learning, these are all things you’ll have to decide leading up to roll out.

 Identify Training Priorities

 You’re probably not going to create every single course you’ll ever need before introducing a new platform, but you can get introductory content together, which will be useful as your employees are just getting a feel for the new system.
 Many LMS vendors have pre-designed courses that can cover basic topics, such as sexual harassment training or customer service training, so you may want to look for these options in the selection process.
 You can then populate your LMS with more content as your needs and expertise grow, but don’t introduce your employees to an empty set-up.
-There needs to be things available for them to explore and get comfortable with.
+There need to be things available for them to explore and get comfortable with.

 Make Sure Your Technology Is In Order